MonsterZelek/a/Troubleshooting.md

 If you're not sure which chip your board is using, just try both.

-### It's not working
+## It's not working
 Here are a few things you can try if it isn't working.
 - Does the USB cable have data lines?
 This seems weird, but not every cable does, and it might be a reason of why the board isn't
+- Maybe the chip randomly broke, try flashing another program onto it.

 ## Fix crashes
 A crash or exception can have a lot of reasons but before you open a new issue, try this: